 Enjoy!
 Once the rolls are done baking, remove them from the oven and let them cool before serving.
 Don’t forget the cream cheese frosting!

-Tips for The Best Cinnamon Rolls
+Pro Tips for Perfect Rolls

 - Ensure all ingredients are at room temperature.